nateosher/glurmo/README.md

 ## Readability

-`glurmo` uses a templating engine, so the resulting script and slurm templates are much more readable than if you rely in the index of a job array.
+`glurmo` uses a templating engine, so the resulting script and slurm templates are much more readable than if you rely on the index of a job array.

 ## Ease of use